 Time to slow = 3.5 minutes

-To calculate how far the train will travel during the time it takes to slow from 120 to 50 km/hr, we need to integrate this expression with respect to t:
+To calculate how far the train will travel during the time it takes to slow from 120 to 50 km/hr, we can take the average of the starting and finishing speed and multiply that by the time taken:

 Distance = 4.958 km